Civil Engineering Division

 Public Projects Section

-Another team is responsible for insuring the project is constructed as designed and in a timely manner.
-Public Works personnel are usually on-site, and any questions or concerns about construction should be directed to those persons.
+Another team is responsible for administering the construction contracts and insuring the project is constructed as designed and in a timely manner.

-Franchise permits are issued for private use of public property such as parking pads and irrigation sprinklers in the public right-of-way.
-These may be granted in exceptional cases.
-Other work within the public right-of-way is generally permitted through Traffic Engineering, especially if work involved requires a Traffic Control Plan (see Traffic Engineering Division).
+Franchise permits are issued for private use of public property such as outdoor dining on sidewalks and installing sprinklers or landscaping in the public right-of-way.
+Other work and uses within the public right-of-way is permitted through Traffic Engineering including utility and street work. associated with new development.
+A traffic control or barricade plan is required for this type of work.

 Private Development Section

 Private development includes projects funded by private commercial or residential developers with no public funds.
 Civil Engineering's Private Development Section is responsible for reviewing and approving all development plans and construction to ensure compliance with applicable city ordinances, including those related to floodplain development, stormwater management, boundary street improvements and land alteration.
 Planning Commission and Board of Adjustment agenda items are reviewed by the engineering team in Private Development, as are building permit applications.
-Private commercial or residential construction projects are subject to Civil Engineering inspections.
-Additionally, Civil Engineering is responsible for supervision of drainage, sidewalks, and street improvements within right-of-way abutting commercial and residential developments, and public projects.
+Civil Engineering is responsible for inspection and supervision of drainage, sidewalks, and street improvements within right-of-way abutting commercial and residential developments, and the construction of new subdivisions.
 Civil Engineering maintains an information database which tracks citizen requests and concerns, and assists investigations determining need for infrastructure improvement.

 The City of Little Rock’s Stormwater Management Program is a comprehensive program consisting of various program elements and activities designed to reduce pollutants to the Maximum Extent Practicable (MEP) and eliminate prohibited non-stormwater discharges through a National Pollutant Discharge Elimination System (NPDES) municipal stormwater discharge permit.